metabolomics-us/wcmc-cluster/README.md

 3. drive for kvm and glusterfs.
 Please ensure this drive has no partitions, we will define these automatically during the setup.
 If you want to force deletion of partions, apply the --tags force_reset option
 4. switch with support for VLANS
 5. 4x1GB on board network cards, which will be bonded
+6. Ansible 2.8
+7. correctly configured dns server, which automatically registers the names of the generated kvm-vm machines.

 ### What does this do on the barebone servers